 Since Paul did run it by the rest of the group during rehearsals for what became the “Let It Be” project in January of 1969, some say that he intended on writing more and extending the song lyrically with more verses.
 Paul himself sets the record straight, however, stating just after its release: “I only had a few lines, so I decided to make it just that long.
 No more."

-Then, on day 13 of these rehearsals, January 24th, 1969, Paul ran through a two-minute version of the song in front of his band-mates in Apple Studios on Saville Row.
+Then on January 24th, 1969, Paul ran through a two-minute version of the song in front of his band-mates in Apple Studios on Saville Row.
 This time Paul played it on acoustic guitar, repeating the same verse five times.
-While singing the song in falsetto a full octave higher than the released version, Paul sings some “doo, doo, doo” lyrics in verses two, four and five, while Ringo taps out an impromptu beat on his drums and John doodles on a Hawaiian lap-steel guitar, the same instrument he plays on George's song “For You Blue.”
+While singing the song in falsetto a full octave higher than the released version, Paul sings some “doo, doo, doo” lyrics in verses two, four and five, while John also plays acoustic guitar, Ringo taps out an impromptu beat on drums and George doodles on a newly acquired Hofner Hawaiian lap-steel guitar, the same instrument John eventually plays on George's song “For You Blue.”
 George seems uninterested in the song, taking these couple of minutes to speak to Mal Evans about items he wants him to pick up and bring to the studio.
 From listening to this recording, it appears that Paul wasn't keen on including this song in the “Let It Be” project but was just goofing around to fill time, the song then being shelved for nearly six months.

 This day was July 2nd, 1969, Paul arriving at EMI Studio Two at 3 pm to start recording a track that would be a contender for the long medley.
 Mark Lewisohn, in his book “The Beatles Recording Sessions,” explains: “One major advantage for Paul McCartney in living so close to EMI Studios was that he invariably arrived first for a session, strolling the short distance in no more than five minutes.
 This meant that he was often the first to start work.
 On this day, before the arrival of George and Ringo (John was hospitalized because of a car accident at the time), Paul used the solo studio time to record another of his very quick, spontaneous link-tracks: the 23-second 'Her Majesty.'
 A simpler recording could not be imagined: it took just three takes, only two of which were complete, before Paul had it right, singing live to his own acoustic guitar accompaniment, and using just two of the tape's eight available tracks.
 At the end of take three, balance engineer Phil McDonald called over, 'Do you wanna hear it?'
 Paul replied 'Yeah,' went upstairs, heard a playback, liked what he heard, and 'Her Majesty' joined the list of songs for medley consideration.”